hydroframe/hf_hydrodata/docs/source/available_metadata.rst

       - Site elevation (meters), as per the `GAGES-II metadata <https://www.sciencebase.gov/catalog/item/631405bbd34e36012efa304a>`_.
     * - usgs_drainage_area
       - Drainage area (square miles) for the site, as per the USGS.
+    * - conus2_i_nwm
+      - Integer number of grid cells in the horizontal direction away from the CONUS2 grid origin of (0,0).
+Mapping available for only stream gages in the NWM and described in `Zhang et al. 2021 <https://essd.copernicus.org/articles/13/3263/2021/>`_.
+    * - conus2_j_nwm
+      - Integer number of grid cells in the vertical direction away from the CONUS2 grid origin of (0,0).
+Mapping available for only stream gages in the NWM and described in `Zhang et al. 2021 <https://essd.copernicus.org/articles/13/3263/2021/>`_.

 Groundwater Well Metadata
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^